awsdocs/aws-lambda-developer-guide/doc_source/with-kafka.md

 + A self\-managed Apache Kafka cluster\.
 Lambda supports Apache Kafka version 0\.10\.0\.0 and later\.
 + An [execution role](lambda-intro-execution-role.md) with permission to access the AWS resources that your self\-managed Kafka cluster uses\.

+### Customizable consumer group ID<a name="services-smaa-consumer-group-id"></a>

+When setting up Kafka as an event source, you can specify a consumer group ID\.
+This consumer group ID is an existing identifier for the Kafka consumer group that you want your Lambda function to join\.
+You can use this feature to seamlessly migrate any ongoing Kafka record processing setups from other consumers to Lambda\.

+If you specify a consumer group ID and there are other active pollers within that consumer group, Kafka distributes messages across all consumers\.
+In other words, Lambda doesn't receive all message for the Kafka topic\.
+If you want Lambda to handle all messages in the topic, turn off any other pollers in that consumer group\.

+Additionally, if you specify a consumer group ID, and Kafka finds a valid existing consumer group with the same ID, Lambda ignores the `StartingPosition` parameter for your event source mapping\.
+Instead, Lambda begins processing records according to the committed offset of the consumer group\.
+If you specify a consumer group ID, and Kafka cannot find an existing consumer group, then Lambda configures your event source with the specified `StartingPosition`\.

+The consumer group ID that you specify must be unique among all your Kafka event sources\.
+After creating a Kafka event source mapping with the consumer group ID specified, you cannot update this value\.

 ### Adding a self\-managed Kafka cluster \(console\)<a name="services-smaa-trigger"></a>

 Follow these steps to add your self\-managed Apache Kafka cluster and a Kafka topic as a trigger for your Lambda function\.